michaelwpwenas/novokult/README.md

 6. Contact me through my e-mail at michaelwenas@programmer.net
 7. I am yet to make additional features.
 If you're interested in the project, you can tip me at https://ko-fi.com/michaelwenas

+## Additional info

+1. The forms page button redirects to a Google Forms submission page.
+2. The statistics page redirects to a view-only spreadsheet file where Bar charts can be seen.
+3. The chatbot is using Dialogflow Messenger, but is really GPT-3 text-davinci-003 model hosted online using Node.js, and is connected via Webhook.

 ## Special thanks to

 Ed Roh